SmalkiGroove/heroes-expansion/doc/HEROES.md

 __ORSON :__
 Zombie Alpha - Deathknight

-• All Zombies in the hero's army gain +1 to their Attack and Defence for every two levels of the hero.
+• All Zombies in the hero's army gain +1 to their Attack and Defense for every two levels of the hero.
 • Packs of Zombies spawn at random positions on the battlefield each hero turn.
 The amount depends on hero level.
+• Revive lost Zombies after battles.
+The maximum amount is equal to hero level.

 Starting Skills
 • Necromancy